infoinsights/guardium-snowflake-uc-filter/README.md

 1. Server IPs are also not reported because they are not part of the audit stream.
 That said, the "add_field" clause in the example shown above adds a user defined Server Host Name that can be used in reports and policies if desired.
 2. "OS User" is not provided by the Snowflake audit stream, but instead we made the decision to populate "OS User" with the current user's role in Snowflake as that might be useful information.
 3. We are using the tables in SNOWFLAKE.ACCOUNT_USAGE above.
 We do that because it is the only way we know of to join SQL data to informaton on client IPs and source programs.
-Note though because we are using those tables and not the ones in information_schema, there could be a delay of up to 45 minutes between SQL execution and the data being reflected in the tables and in Guardium as a result.
+Note though because we are using those tables and not the ones in information_schema, there is a delay of 1 hour between SQL execution and the data being reflected in the tables and in Guardium as a result.

 Author: John Haldeman